 1.What is the Cooperative Education/Internship Program?

 The Cooperative Education/Internship Program is a unique educational program in which students integrate classroom study with periods of paid, supervised work experience related to their academic majors.
-At Florida Atlantic University, Co-op/Internship is a structured experiential learning opportunity in which students apply concepts studied in the classroom to "real world" work situations.
+At Florida Atlantic University, a Co-op/Internship assignment is a structured experiential learning opportunity in which students apply concepts studied in the classroom to "real world" work situations.

 Co-op/Internship is offered on a semester basis, fall, spring, or summer (Term I), full-time, or part-time.
 A Co-op/Internship assignment can be multiple times with one employer or different employers.
 See Co-op/Internship Program Education Partnership Model.